KelliExMachina/infectious/README.md

 ## Next-steps

 Moving forward, I'd like to find the infection method to add to the model.
-I'd also like to have permission from dating apps to pull their usage numbes (by state.)
+I'd also like to have permission from dating apps to pull their usage numbers (by state).